Equality, diversity and inclusion

 The School is against any kind of discrimination and harassment on any basis, including but not limited to gender, race, ethnicity, religion, or sexual orientation.
 For more information on what constitutes bullying or harassment, please see the University's advice and support web page.

 If you need to report or talk with someone about issues relating to equality and diversity, please get in touch with either the School's Director of Equality, Diversity and Inclusion or the Head of School.
-The members of the Equality, Diversity and Inclusion Committee can be found on the School's equality and diversity web page.
+These are the current members of the Equality, Diversity and Inclusion Committee.

 In 2017, in recognition of the School's commitment to advancing the careers of women in science, the School was awarded Juno Champion status by the Institute of Physics and was awarded an Athena SWAN Silver Award.

 The School of Physics and Astronomy is determined to foster an inclusive environment that promotes equality and values diversity.
-The School has published a Code of Conduct.
+The School has published a Code of Conduct (PDF) .